JonathanWilbur/mueller-report/volume1.md

 The LOI contemplated a development with residential, hotel, commercial, and office components, and called for"\[a\]pproximately 250 first class, luxury residential condominiums ," as well as"\[o\]ne first class, luxury hotel consisting of approximately 15 floors and containing not fewer than 150

-hotel rooms."
+Hotel rooms."
 321 For the residential and commercial portions of the project, the Trump organization would receive between 1% and 5% of all condominium sales, 322 plus 3% of all rental and other revenue.
 323 For the project's hotel portion, the Trump organization would receive a base fee of 3% of gross operating revenues for the first five years and 4% thereafter, plus a separate